-On September 23, 2021, Fjordland announced that it had entered a binding Letter of Intent with Vulcan Minerals Inc. to acquire a 100% interest in 30 mineral claims (750 hectares) located in the SVB area, Labrador.
+In September 2021, Fjordland announced that it had entered a binding Letter of Intent with Vulcan Minerals Inc. to acquire a 100% interest in 30 mineral claims (750 hectares) located in the SVB area, Labrador.
 This property falls within the Area of Interest of the original Commander/Fjordland agreement and thus becomes subject to any joint venture or royalty interest due to Commander under the original agreement.

-In November 2021, Commander has received option payments of \$40,000 in cash and 400,000 Fjordland shares.
-Commander has also been notified by Fjordland that it has also completed the required minimum \$3,000,000 in project expenditures since initiation of the option agreement, thereby earning a 75% interest in the SVB project under its joint venture with Commander (see news release dated June 5, 2017 for option terms).
+In November 2021, Fjordland informed the Company that it had completed the required minimum \$3,000,000 in project expenditures since initiation of the option agreement, thereby earning a 75% interest in the SVB project under its joint venture with Commander.
+(See news release dated June 5, 2017 for option terms).